Six Naperville Firefighters Sue Over Vaccine And Testing Mandate - NewsBreak

 Six Naperville Firefighters Sue Over Vaccine And Testing Mandate

-(AP Photo/Elaine Thompson) Six Naperville firefighters are suing over Governor Pritzker’s COVID-19 vaccination and testing mandate.
+Six Naperville firefighters are suing over Governor Pritzker’s COVID-19 vaccination and testing mandate.
 A lawsuit filed last week asks a federal court to declare the governor’s mandate from September 3rd unconstitutional.
 The suit also argues that the government overstepped its authority by enforcing the mandate.
 The city of Naperville, Edward-Elmhurst Healthcare and the governor are all listed as defendants in the lawsuit.
-Pritzker’s executive order mandated that health care workers receive their first vaccination dose by September 19th.www.wjol.com
+Pritzker’s executive order mandated that health care workers receive their first vaccination dose by September 19th.www.959theriver.com

 Comments / 0